thedougco/responsive.ly/_posts/2013-03-25-use-cases-for-vertical-media-queries.md

 Anthony Colangelo [(@acolangelo)](http://www.twitter.com/@acolangelo) [wrote a post about vertical media queries](http://cognition.happycog.com/article/go-vertical/) last week.
 It  reminded me of Trent Walton's [(@trentwalton)](http://www.twitter.com/@trentwalton) [post from 2012](http://trentwalton.com/2012/01/11/vertical-media-queries-wide-sites/) and in general about a rare beast in responsive design: the height-based media query.

-In general, developers using media queries mostly use width-based ones.
-Collapsing content to a single column creates a lot of long, skinny mobile sites.
-At this point, the long, skinny mobile experience is a design pattern we're used to.
-But height-based queries are an underused way of finessing some of the layout elements that really make more sense when they aren't so tall.
+At the time of this post, developers mostly use width-based media queries.
+Collapsing content to a single column creates many long, skinny mobile sites.
+The abundance of long, skinny sites has familiarized the long, skinny mobile experience; it's a design pattern mobile users are familiar with.
+Height-based queries are an underused way of finessing some of the layout elements that really don't need to be so tall.

+There's as second place where vertical media queries come in handy and that is on very wide displays.
+In a case where we are adjusting content for the full width of very large flatscreen, we have the opposite problem of the long, skinny experience: the short, wide webpage.
+If you've done much browsing of fully responsive sites on HDTVs you'll be familiar with the short, wide webpage phenomenon.

 In Anthony's post, he notes the (iPhone landing page](http://www.apple.com/iphone/) uses a vertical media query to set the height of the hero shot.
 He also asks for reader examples via Twitter submission.
 I thought this topic could use a little a more depth, so I collected and categorized some different use cases for vertical media queries.
 Below, I've sorted some of the best Happy Cog user submissions as well as examples I was able to dig up from different posts on the topic from 2012.